chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 When including debut banners, it might seem as if her pull count wasn't really all that great, only sitting at the 9th place, and trailing behind Furina's rerun.
 However, do note that those two banners were the *only* rerun banners that made it to the top 10, so that's still quite an impressive feat.

-Howver, if we filter this to *only* include reruns, then Arlecchino sits at an impressively high 2nd place, leaving the rest of the top 10 behind except for Neuvillette, and was far more frequently pulled than even Mavuika's rerun.
+However, if we filter this to *only* include reruns, then Arlecchino sits at an impressively high 2nd place, leaving the rest of the top 10 behind except for Neuvillette, and was far more frequently pulled than even Mavuika's rerun.
 This is surprising, considering how Archon reruns are typically highly anticipated, as evidenced by how many people are still pulling for Furina on her 2nd rerun, and it shows that Mavuika might have flopped after her debut.

 This is another evidence that the Harbingers are highly desirable among the community, and by leaving Signora unplayable, they're likely to miss out on potentially massive banner revenues, both in the short-term (her debut), and long-term (her subsequent reruns).